 The Foreign and Commonwealth Office (FCO) has overall responsibility for the UK's policy on sanctions and embargoes.
-The FCO provides an overview list of all sanctions currently in force, country by country.
+The Export Control Joint Unit (ECJU) provides an overview list of all sanctions currently in force, country by country.

 These embargoes are generally imposed by the United Nations or European Union on "arms and related material" (such as, military ammunition, weapons and goods).
 The UK typically interprets this as covering all goods and technologies on the UK Military List.
 Goods that are not specifically listed, might also need a licence under the Military End-Use Control.
 Controls on the supply of military items between another third country and the sanctions target (trafficking and brokering) also apply.

 Certain specific sanctions are imposed on dual-use goods such as petrochemicals or telecommunications items.

-The key regulator for exporting and trading in controlled strategic goods (military and dual-use) and also the administration of licensable goods subject to arms embargoes is the Export Control Organisation.
-The ECO forms part of the Department for Business, Innovation and Skills (BIS).
+The key regulator for exporting and trading in controlled strategic goods (military and dual-use) and also the administration of licensable goods subject to arms embargoes is the Export Control Joint Unit.
+The ECJU forms part of the Department for International Trade (DIT).

 Import licences apply for certain textiles, firearms, ammunition, iron and steel.
 There are also prohibitions on the import of anti-personnel mines, torture equipment and certain goods from Iran and North Korea.

 These are administered by the UK Visas and Immigration.